Pvt. James Ernest Edwards

-Melrose Park Schools and graduated from Proviso Township High School in
+Melrose Park Schools and Proviso Township High School.

-Like most men in their early twenties, Jim realized that it was just a matter of time until he was drafted into the army.
+Jim realized that it was just a matter of time until he was drafted into the army.
 To avoid this, he enlisted in the 33rd Tank Company of the Illinois National Guard in Maywood, Illinois.
-The fact that his older brother Al was already in the company made his decision to join the tank company easier.
+The fact that his older brother, Al, was already in the company made his decision to join the tank company easier.

 In the fall of 1940, the tank company was called to federal duty as B Company, 192nd Tank Battalion.
 After training for almost a year at Fort Knox, Kentucky, the battalion went on maneuvers in Louisiana.
 At the completion of the maneuvers, the entire battalion was called to a side of a hill at Camp Polk and informed that they were being sent overseas.